How Do Real Estate Agents Get Paid?

-One of the most common questions people ask when considering a career in real estate is how much do Real Estate Agents get paid and how much do they make?
+One of the most common questions people ask when considering a career in real estate is how much does a Real Estate Agent make and how do they get paid?
+It's important to understand that Real Estate Agents do not get paid hourly, instead, they make a commission on the sale of a home in which they represented the client.

-How Much Commissions Real Estate Agents get paid:
+How Much Commissions Real Estate Agents get paid table of contents:

 - How Much Do Real Estate Agents Make on Average a year?